 What’s the next best thing to seamless teamwork?
 And how do I know when someone who just joined our team is going to work out well?
-That’s when I’m asked frequently for feedback.
+They ask frequently for feedback.
 This is best when done casually as part of our workflow and especially near the start of new projects or responsibilities.

 BAD: “Eric, can we schedule a time to talk about my job performance?”